influxdata/docs-v2/content/influxdb/v2.0/write-data/troubleshoot.md

 InfluxDB uses conventional HTTP status codes to indicate the success or failure of a request.
 Write requests return the following status codes:

-- `204` **Success**: Data was correctly formatted and accepted for writing to the bucket.
+- `204` **Success**: InfluxDB validated the request data format and accepted the data for writing to the bucket.
     {{% note %}}
 `204` doesn't indicate a successful write operation since writes are asynchronous.
 See how to [check for rejected points](#review-rejected-points).
     {{% /note %}}

-- `400` **Bad request**: Indicates the line protocol payload was malformed.
+- `400` **Bad request**: The line protocol data in the request was malformed.
         The response body contains the first malformed line in the data.
-All payload data was rejected and not written.
+All request data was rejected and not written.
 - `401` **Unauthorized**: May indicate one of the following:
   - `Authorization: Token` header is missing or malformed.
   - API token value is missing from the header.
   - API token does not have sufficient permissions to write to the organization and the bucket.
 - `404` **Not found**: A requested resource was not found.
 The response body contains the requested resource type, e.g. organization or bucket, and resource name.
-- `413` **Request entity too large**: All payload data was rejected and not written.
+- `413` **Request entity too large**: All request data was rejected and not written.
 - `429` **Too many requests**: API token is temporarily over quota.
 The `Retry-After` header describes when to try the write request again.
 - `500` **Internal server error**: Default HTTP status for an error.
 - `503` **Service unavailable**: Server is temporarily unavailable to accept writes.
 The `Retry-After` header describes when to try the write again.